 Let’s have a look at your options and the reasons why DAST is a clear winner as the starting point for web application security.

 Many manufacturers of web security software advertise their products as the only thing you need to have your websites and web applications secured.
 This is obviously not true, and here are some major reasons why:

-- Web application firewalls (WAF) – they are advertised as the way to prevent web attacks; however, they can be circumvented by attackers and they don’t resolve the problem (the application stays vulnerable).
+- Web application firewalls (WAF) are advertised as the way to prevent web attacks; however, they can be circumvented by attackers, and they don’t resolve the problem (the application stays vulnerable).
 You may end up with an application full of holes behind a paper wall.

-- Software composition analyzers (SCA) – they are the best way to avoid vulnerable open-source software but if you customize the open-source applications in any way or if you write your own code, they won’t help you at all.
+- Software composition analyzers (SCA) are the best way to avoid vulnerable open-source software, but if you customize the open-source applications too much or if you write your own code, they won’t help you at all.
 You may end up having secure WordPress and your own application that is full of holes.

 - Grey-box scanners (IAST tools) – like SAST tools, they are also meant for your own code, are available only for some programming languages, and, in most cases, are heavily dependent on the test suites.

 - Black-box scanners (DAST tools) – last but not least, DAST tools will not point you to the source of the error as effectively as a SAST/IAST tool, but they are by far the most universal and cost-effective solution.

 Instead of purchasing software, you may, of course, hire professionals to perform manual analysis using free tools, or you may outsource your web security.
 However, in both cases, the efficiency of finding vulnerabilities and eliminating them as soon as possible will greatly suffer.
 While manual penetration testing will find more than any automated tool would, it takes a lot of time and is much more costly than a well-selected piece of software.

 Here’s why we believe that your best option is to first go with a professional DAST tool and only later expand your toolset.